TingyaoLyu/SPYang1220.github.io/_posts/2019-04-28-Throughput1.md

 comments: true
 ---

-This is a blog post of my CHI 19 paper, *Text Entry Throughput: Towards Unifying Speed and Accuracy
+This is a blog post of our CHI 19 paper, *Text Entry Throughput: Towards Unifying Speed and Accuracy
 in a Single Performance Metric*.
+It was conducted by me, [Shumin Zhai](https://www.shuminzhai.com/), and [Jacob O. Wobbrock](https://faculty.washington.edu/wobbrock/).

 Do you know how well you type?
 In text entry studies, researchers currently use two metrics to evaluate a text entry performance: the speed and the accuracy.
 Speed is usually measured by Word Per Minute (WPM), and the accuracy is usually measured by the error rates.